BruceEckel/PantsTestSelection/README.md

-# PantsTestSelection
+# Selecting Alternate File and Function Names for Pytest Using Pants

-Demonstrates selecting alternate file and function names for Pytest within Pants
+Demonstration and experimentation.